Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

 P12 defines the teaser as a visualization of either a result or a system and explains that it has spread to many other conferences because of the way it attracts attention: \textit{``It's a trailer.
 It's to get people in...I think it's a very compelling way to convey what the paper does.''} For her, the teaser is a highly effective innovation which improves research papers.
 P2 echoes that sentiment: \textit{``They just made the papers look good!
-I mean, It's much more memorable and there are some papers still today that I don't remember the title, but you see the picture and you're like, oh yeah, that's the Randy Pausch paper on the VR for whatever, right?
+I mean, it's much more memorable and there are some papers still today that I don't remember the title, but you see the picture and you're like, `Oh yeah, that's the Randy Pausch paper on the VR for whatever, right?'
 So yeah there's a few of those that are just like, really iconic first pagers.''} P2 is referencing the same Pausch paper as P12 \cite{pausch1996disney}, highlighting its memorability.

 The teaser image is a trailer, a \textit{hook}; it advertises the paper to the potential reader.
-The authors want to promote their paper and showcase the best results they can because the sheer number of and easy access to papers has made it harder to stand out.
+The authors want to promote their paper and showcase the best results they can because the sheer number and easy access to papers has made it harder to stand out.
 The visual organization of these figures echoes that theme.
 Notice the commonalities between the two teaser images in Figure \ref{fig:teasers} (d) and (e).
 Both show the output of several algorithms attempting to solve the same problem, but they depict the results in such a way that their method is clearly best.
 This visual effect mirrors that of advertisements, which depict two competing products in action (Figure~\ref{fig:teasers} (f)).
-While the experiments in research papers are more rigorous than those in paper towel advertisements, the visual effect is similar.
+While the experiments in research papers are far more sophisticated than those in advertisements, they share a common visual design.
 Along these lines, we find a recurring theme of teaser images which rely on the iconography of the 3D-reconstructed, brightly colored human body as a particularly compelling visual.
 Several examples are shown in Figure \ref{fig:teaser}.
 Human faces and bodies have been found to attract consumer attention to advertisements \cite{wilkinson2011preliminary,ohme2011biometric}; a similar principle may be motivating computer vision authors.